dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 have types specified.
 The type annotated version contains more information: some syntax nodes are more refined and are annotated with types.

-The biggest different between the two is in representations of types.
-The source representation produced a the parser is captured in the `SrcType` data
+The biggest difference between the two is in representations of types.
+The source representation produced by the parser is captured in the `SrcType` data
 type:

 ~~~{.haskell}